kserve/kserve/docs/samples/onnx/README.md

 ```

 ## Uploading your own model
-Upload your model as model.onnx to S3, GCS or an Azure Blob
+The sample model for the example in this readme is already uploaded and available for use.
+However if you would like to modify the example to use your own ONNX model, all you need to do is to upload your model as `model.onnx` to S3, GCS or an Azure Blob.